ISO 8601 Cheat Sheet: Is 24:00 a Valid Time?

 P1D/2026-05-04T00:00:00Z duration + end

 The slash separator is the giveaway you're looking at an interval, not a single timestamp.
+When you just need the length of an interval rather than its notation, computing the number of days between two dates is often all you're after.

 Repeating intervals